QA-OpenProject/Software-Tester-Career/02-Interview-Questions/Questions.md

 - How do you manage the team?
 - How do you improve the testing process?
 - How do you analyze the test results?
+- How does AI influence the testing process?